codalab/codalab-competitions/docs/Debugging.md

 Next run `py.test` to perform all tests, or if you know the name of the test you'd like to run, `py.test -k <test-name>`.
-The testing printout should revert back to `django` container bash prompt.
+The testing printout should revert back to the `django` container bash prompt.
 From here type `exit` to exit the container.

 ## Python Commands